 Protest against North Darfur Minister’s support for ‘new settlers’

-The Forces for Freedom and Change (FFC), the Sudanese Professionals Association (SPA), and resistance committees in Kutum carried out a vigil in front of the Kutum locality offices on Sunday.
+The Forces for Freedom and Change (FFC), the Sudanese Professionals Association (SPA), and resistance committees active in the neighbourhoods in Kutum carried out a vigil in front of the Kutum locality offices on Sunday.

-They protested against the North Darfur Urban Planning Minister’s decision to plan the areas of Tarembis, Buya, and Hillet Karar for “foreign settlers”, who are now residing there.
+They protested against the North Darfur Urban Planning Minister’s decision to officially allocate the areas of Tarembis, Buya, and Hillet Karar to “foreign settlers”, who are already residing there.

-The protestors expressed their solidarity with the displaced from these villages.
+The protestors expressed their solidarity with the original inhabitants of these villages, who are now residening in camps for the displaced.

-Leading member of the Forces for Freedom and Change in Kutum, Yahya El Khoms, told Radio Dabanga that the protestors handed over a memorandum to the executive director of Kutum locality.
+Yahya El Khoms, leading member of the Forces for Freedom and Change in Kutum, told Radio Dabanga that the protestors submitted a memorandum to the director of Kutum locality.

 He explained that the villagers were displaced at the outbreak of the civil war in 2003.
 They fled to the camps, where they now live.

-The displaced are ready to return to their villages if the security situation allows it and the foreign settlers are deported, he said.
+The displaced are ready to return to their villages if the security situation allows it, and the foreign settlers are removed, he said.

 During the ousted Al Bashir regime, herders from countries west of Sudan were invited to inhabit the areas where Darfuri farmers used to live.
 Militias, set-up by the Al Bashir regime, protected these settlers in Darfur for years.